 My mom cried the day I told her I wanted to be a cop.
 She’d always hoped I’d become a librarian.
 Something safe.
 It wasn’t an unreasonable supposition based on the number of books I devoured as a kid.
 I used to read by flashlight under the covers well into the night.
 Most kids got grounded, I had my books taken away.
 It was hell.

 I fell into law enforcement after a process of eliminating professions I knew were beyond my patience: bookkeeping, professional knitter and the like.
 Serendipity stepped in when I called Santa Barbara to inquire about openings and was told that the department was holding an orientation that night….Fourteen years later, I tired of the California rat race and headed to Paris to finish my undergraduate degree (Medieval Studies for the curious).
 From there, Colorado seemed a good fit.
-One trip over Red Mountain and into Durango cinched it.
+One trip over Red Mountain into Durango cinched it.

 In Colorado, I returned to being a slick-sleeve, but then promoted through the ranks to captain.
 I ran DPD’s evidence room, records bureau, hiring and recruitment, internal affairs, community programs, and the investigative unit.
-And as the department’s spokeswoman, my name regularly appeared in print.
+As the department’s spokeswoman, my name regularly appeared in print.
 At both agencies, I was a hostage negotiator and training officer.

 The highlight of my career was being accepted at the FBI National Academy—an eleven-week executive leadership program in Quantico, VA.
 If you’ve seen Silence of the Lambs, you’ve seen Quantico.
 I did my best Jodie Foster impression on the six-mile obstacle course.
 She had youth on her side; I had determination.

 I retired from law enforcement after nearly twenty-two years of service.
-Now, I spend my time writing.
 I still get to see my name in print, but now it’s on book covers and in magazines.